Search and Hit Enter

 Other FODMAP notes

 There is 1 – 1 1/2 tablespoons of honey in the dressing.
 I have just discovered hot honey and it is hard to resist.
-For a lower FODMAP option, use maple syrup instead.
+For a low FODMAP option, use maple syrup instead.

 Tuscan kale is low FODMAP in 75g serves.
 In serves exceeding 222g per person, it contains moderate amounts of GOS.

-Monash has recently (as of May 2024) updated the entry for smoked paprika on their app.
+Monash has updated the entry for smoked paprika on their app.
 Smoked paprika contains moderate amounts of fructose in 5g serves, which is approximately 2 1/2 teaspoons.
 I recommend either using half regular and half smoked paprika or all regular paprika and some liquid smoke, if you have it.

 Is kale low FODMAP?